-Oglethorpe’s faculty and student affairs staff work together to coordinate academic offerings, co-curricular programs, and student services in order to create a first-year experience that is welcoming, supportive and challenging.
+Oglethorpe’s faculty and campus life staff work together to coordinate academic offerings, co-curricular programs, and student services in order to create a first-year experience that is welcoming, supportive and challenging.
 This integrated program is committed to encouraging TU first-year students to succeed.

 Major features of the first-year experience include: